tu-darmstadt-ros-pkg/hectorgrapher/docs/source/configuration.rst

 bool log_residual_histograms
   Whether to output histograms for the pose residuals.

+bool use_global_constraint_search
+  // Enables global constraint search, otherwise all searches are limited to the specified search window (see FastCorrelativeScanMatcherOptions).

 double global_constraint_search_after_n_seconds
   If for the duration specified by this option no global contraint has been added between two trajectories, loop closure searches will be performed